Skip to main content

 By Thomas Rosen

-Wills and trusts are estate planning tools that govern the distribution of your estate, among other things, but they both serve separate purposes.
-They can also be used together to create the cornerstone of a smart and effective estate plan.
+Wills and trusts are estate-planning musts.
 The main difference between the two is that a will, sometimes referred to as a last will and testament, goes into effect only after you pass away.
 Inversely, a trust can go into effect and be deployed to distribute your assets prior to your death, when you die, or even at a date in the future after you are deceased.
-There are distinct advantages and drawbacks to both types of instruments.
+There are distinct advantages and drawbacks to understand about both types of instruments.

 Wills vs. Trusts